meganyyu/Prolific/README.md

 *Sprint 2*
 - [x] Before a "winning" snippet is chosen, user can tap the latest snippet in a project to view the snippets that have been submitted for a round
 - [x] User can vote on a submitted snippet to indicate which one they want to win a round
-- [ ] Create logic for choosing a "winning" snippet: after a certain amount of time, votes are counted up (if no snippets have been submitted, add more time)
+- [x] Create logic for choosing a "winning" snippet: after a certain amount of time, votes are counted up (if no snippets have been submitted, add more time)
-- [ ] Setup user analytics to track user interaction with projects & snippets
+- [x] Setup user analytics to track user interaction with projects & snippets

 *Sprint 3*
-- [ ] User can compose snippets using images (ability to take photos in-app + upload photos through device)
+- [x] User can change their profile image (ability to take photos in-app + upload photos through device)
+    - [ ] Set up Cloud Storage for Firebase
 - [ ] User can follow/unfollow a project
 - [ ] User can view projects they are following in their Favorites page
 - [ ] Create MVP version of ranking algorithm: have a class that locally and directly calculates some basic ranking (based on simple factors like votes, views, etc.) to rank what order users see snippets that have been submitted to a project
 - [ ] Create logic for finalizing a snippet: maybe there are different types of snippets you can create - a "normal" snippet and a "final" snippet.
 Or maybe for each starter project, there are a limited number of snippets that can be made and the story has to finish within that number of snippets.
-- [ ] User can integrate account with Facebook SDK

 *Sprint 4*
 - [ ] Improve UI!
 Check that required UI elements are there